 So there you have 8 things you can address in your parenting to reduce your teenager’s sense of entitlement.

 To assist you in your efforts I have made up a checklist you can download and print off as a means of reviewing what is going on and what changes you need to make to better manage your entitled teenagers.
-To download the checklist, simply enter you email in the field space provided and you will be emailed a link.
+To download the checklist, simply enter your email in the field space provided and you will be provided with a link.